 One, Two, Three

-In the capital of Armenia, Yerevan, we meet a colourful and motley crew of Armenian amateur dancers, all between 58 and 80 years of age.
 Most of them have never danced, and never thought they were capable of dancing.
-Many suffer from serious medical conditions.
-Over a very short space of time, they find themselves performing in front of cheering audiences of hundreds.
+Many suffer from severe medical conditions.
+Over a very short period, they find themselves performing in front of cheering audiences of hundreds.

-One, Two, Three is a bittersweet and optimistic depiction of the trials of old age, with a fantastically eclectic musical score that includes everything from Elvis Presley to traditional Armenian folk songs
+One, Two, Three is a bittersweet and optimistic depiction of the trials of old age, with a fantastically eclectic musical score that includes everything from Elvis Presley to traditional Armenian folk songs.

 This text is from the Films from the South Festival, where the film had its Scandinavian Premiere.

-The film has an extraordinarily warm message.
+"The film has an extraordinarily warm message."

-These elderly people are here to tell us, that life continues, no matter what happens.
-So don’t fall into despair, be lively: jump, dance, live and fall in love!!
+–Tue Steen Müller, blogger, film consultant"These elderly people are here to tell us, that life continues, no matter what happens.
+So don’t fall into despair, be lively: jump, dance, live and fall in love!!"

 –Artsvi Bakhshinyan, jounalist, film critic, artist